 Electives and AP Courses

-The following are the descriptions of some of the electives courses offered in the 2019-20 academic year.
+The following are the descriptions of some of the elective courses offered in the 2020-2021 academic year.

 Business Management (Fall Semester)